Latvia is a European crossroads point between the West

 used to speaking another language with non-Latvians, so in everyday

-conversation it would practically be always that Russian be spoken even if
+conversation it would practically be always that Russian be spoken even

 out of 10 people one was Russian; sometimes even despite Russian en-